pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 Concurrent programming lets programs use CPU time efficiently without blocking on I/O or synchronization.
 And parallel programming lets them leverage multi-core CPUs for speed.

-Pen provides simple syntax for concurrent/parallel programming.
+Pen provides simple syntax for concurrent and/or parallel programming.
 The `go` expression of the `go` keyword followed by a function with no argument runs the function in a separate execution context.

 ```pen
 f = go \() number {